True-Saint/nasaProject/README.md

 Epic: Earth Polychromatic Imaging Camera

-New Media: Displays images and videos taken at Nasa
+Nasa Media: Displays images and videos taken at Nasa

+Mars Rover: displays images from the Mars rovers (Curiosity,Opportunity, Spirit)

 Sync APOD will save APOD data to the database